VFTS 243 as predicted by the BPASS fiducial models: Acknowledgements

 \section{Acknowledgements}

 HFS and JJE acknowledge the support of the Marsden Fund Council managed through Royal Society Te Ap\=arangi.
-All authors acknowledge support from The University of Auckland.
-MMB and JB acknowledge the support of the RSNZ.
+SMR, SG and PT acknowledge support from The University of Auckland.
+MMB acknowledges the support of the RSNZ.